airborne-commando/OPSEC-OSINT-Tools/opsec.md

       its own user base under duress of any government or organization.
       Cock.li is not under duress of any government or organization.

-I'd probably recommend using something other than cock.li; use any domain from cock.li and use a different email service provider.
+I'd probably recommend using something other than cock.li; and use a different email service provider.
 However, if you decide to use cock.li, you can check out how to enable it in the given link.

 However feel free to check the status of cock.li wth the provided site here https://cock.li/